isfett/php-analyzer/docs/MagicNumberDetector.md

 (example from the [Most Used Conditions Command](/docs/MostUsedConditions.md), but will be the same with the Processors of this command)

 The following Processors are available:
-- `RemoveOne`: This Processor will remove all 1 (int) or 1.00 (float) values.
+- `IgnoreOne`: This Processor will remove all 1 (int) or 1.00 (float) values.
 We need them often in built-in php functions
-- `RemoveZero`: This Processor will remove all 0 (int) or 0.00 (float) values.
+- `IgnoreZero`: This Processor will remove all 0 (int) or 0.00 (float) values.
 We need them often in built-in php functions
-- `RemoveMinusZero`: This Processor will remove all -1 (int) or -1.00 (float) values.
+- `IgnoreMinusOne`: This Processor will remove all -1 (int) or -1.00 (float) values.
 We need them often in built-in php functions
+- `IgnoreArrayKey`: This Processor ignores every Magic Number when it's the key in an array (like $arr = [5 => 2], the 5 will be ignored)
 - `IgnoreDefineFunction`: This Processor will remove all Magic Numbers within the `define()` function
 - `IgnoreForLoop`: This Processor ignores every Magic Number within a for loop head (like $i = 3; $i <= 10; $i++)